KNX-IOT/KNX-IOT-STACK/README.rst

    :align: center

 - **Porting layer:** The platform abstraction is a set of generically defined interfaces which elicit a specific contract from implementations.
 The stack utilizes these interfaces to interact with the underlying OS/platform.
 The simplicity and boundedness of these interface definitions allow them to be rapidly implemented on any chosen OS/target.
 Such an implementation constitutes a "port".
-- **Optional support for static memory:** On minimal environments lacking heap allocation functions, the stack may be configured to statically allocate all internal structures by setting a number of build-time parameters, which by consequence constrain the allowable workload for an application.

 Project directory structure